 - Boker Arborito = high quality, made in Argentina, has a tree logo

-- Boker Plus = medium quality, made in China, Taiwan or USA; no tree logo
+- Boker Plus = medium quality, made in China, Taiwan, or the USA; no tree logo

 - Boker Magnum = lower quality, made in China; no tree brand

-There is a huge amount of pocket knives to choose from with Boker.
-Because they are such a large brand, they are able to price their products affordably and still deliver good quality.
+There is a vast amount of pocket knives to choose from with Boker.
+Because they are such a large brand, they can price their products affordably and still deliver good quality.

 14. Muela Knives